 During navigation, the insertion of transluminal instruments, such as catheters and endoscopes, causes frictional interactions with surrounding tissue \cite{Wagner2021,Zhang2022}, as illustrated in Fig.~\ref{fig:concept}(a).
-This friction can result in tissue damage, bleeding, and patient discomfort.
-Such complications are evident in different transluminal procedures such as catheterization \cite{Dellimore2013,Dellimore2014,Dellimore2016,Bostan2017,lin2020,wang2024friction}, colonoscopy \cite{Li2014,Waddingham2022,Kim2019}, and upper gastrointestinal endoscopy \cite{Lin2017,lin2019,lin2020lubricating}.
-In addition to tissue damage, friction diminishes haptic transparency and alters the interventionist's force perception, thereby increasing the risk of accidental dissection or perforation \cite{Perreault2006,Okamura2010,VanderPutten2008}.
-Excessive friction can also cause flexible transluminal instruments to buckle (Fig.~\ref{fig:concept}b).
-While buckling, the instrument shaft can suddenly release the stored elastic energy, exerting intense forces which can potentially result in catastrophic damage to the luminal wall~\cite{Gopesh, mao2024}.
-In robot-assisted interventions, buckling further complicates control and often necessitates additional mechanical stabilization \cite{Sakes2016,Baek2022}.
-In the example of transluminal catheterization procedures, as illustrated in Fig.~\ref{fig:concept}(b), excessive friction can damage the vessel walls, promoting post-operative thrombus formation.
-High friction may also cause disintegration of calcified particles, some of which can subsequently travel through the bloodstream and potentially obstruct critical vessels.
+This friction causes tissue damage, bleeding, and patient discomfort across catheterization \cite{Dellimore2013,Dellimore2014,Dellimore2016,Bostan2017,lin2020,wang2024friction}, colonoscopy \cite{Li2014,Waddingham2022,Kim2019}, and upper gastrointestinal endoscopy \cite{Lin2017,lin2019,lin2020lubricating}.
+It also diminishes haptic transparency and alters the interventionist's force perception, increasing the risk of accidental dissection or perforation \cite{Perreault2006,Okamura2010,VanderPutten2008}.
+Excessive friction can further cause flexible instruments to buckle (Fig.~\ref{fig:concept}b): the shaft accumulates elastic energy until suddenly released, potentially exerting intense forces that can cause catastrophic luminal damage \cite{Gopesh,mao2024} and, in robot-assisted procedures, further complicate instrument control \cite{Sakes2016,Baek2022}.
+In catheterization specifically, friction can damage vessel walls, promoting post-operative thrombus formation, and dislodge calcified particles that can subsequently obstruct critical blood vessels (Fig.~\ref{fig:concept}b).